Toto-Kotaro-Tanaka/ms1-school-of-english/README.md

 **`Home page`**
 There is a hero image with school's catch phrase **"Go west... to learn English, make friends and have fun!"**.
-There are brief course & accommodation descriptions and feedback underneath hero image.
+There are brief courses and accommodation descriptions and feedback underneath hero image.

 **`Courses`**
 Outlining the details of each course with a link to the price list.
 There are image galleries of the courses.
 Same layout as Accommodation.